CNCR-NTU/SawyerRoboticArm/README.txt

 	ROS Kinetic
 	Gazebo 7 (by default, installed with ROS kinetic full) /!\

-Currently working on : init_sawyer
+Currently working on : get_image_test

 TO USE THESE CODES ON A SIMULATOR :